axelvaldez/radical-companies/_posts/radical is business-friendly/2022-08-06-a-radical-bid-for-the-future-of-business.markdown

  </div>

 <h1>Contribution or Exploitation</h1>
  <p>I remember having an interaction with Zappos customer support and by the end of it, I was totally delighted with the interaction.
 I would have definitely given them <span class="_paradigm">RAD</span>s at that point.
 On the other hand, Facebook, which is more interested in exploiting me than helping me, would not see any <span class="_paradigm">RAD</span>s from me.
-Over time, companies would lean to Zappos-like behavior rather than Facebook-like behavior.</p>
+Over time, even <span class="_paradigm">FIAT</span> businesses would lean to Zappos-like behavior rather than Facebook-like behavior.</p>
  <p>Financing based on recognized contributions will create multi-dimensional wealth for the founders, the investors, and the platform.</p>

 {% include related.html %}